Naturaily/Naturaily-netlify/_posts/2021-02-10-what-is-jamstack.md

 ## Who is Mathias Biilmann?

 If you’ve been searching for more information about **Jamstack** itself, for sure you already know this name.
-That is why I think it’s worth saying at least a few words about Mathias (who is also a CEO and Co-founder of Netlify).
+That is why I think it’s worth saying at least a few words about Mathias (who is also a CEO and Co-founder of [Netlify](https://www.netlify.com){:target="_blank"}).

 Some people think that he is an inventor of **Jamstack** but as this tech stack isn’t actually a specific technology, and it doesn’t have any unbreakable rules, it would be a mistake.